alecthomas/prototemplate/README.md

 ## Example

-The following example will list all messages in all files while stripping any leading package names present.
+The following example will list all messages and fields in all files while stripping any leading package names present.

 Protocol buffer definition (test.proto):